LabGenMO/TAGMA/README.md

 ```
 ##### System requirements #####

 TAGMA requires to run a computer with amd64 compatible processor and minimum 4 GB RAM.
 Software have tested only on Linux-based operating systems.
+To process 100 000 reads with using one-thread computer TAGMA takes ~8 seconds.

 ##### Testing sample #####